rayhanul/rayhanul.github.io/index.markdown

 # Experiences

-## Graduate  Assistant, August 2021 - Now
+## Graduate  Assistant, August 2021 - Spring 2024
  &nbsp; Iowa State University, Ames, Iowa

 #### **Graduate Research Assistant**
 <!-- May 2022 - December 2023 -->
 &nbsp; Autonomous System Lab, Department of Computer Science, Iowa State University, Ames, Iowa

+&nbsp; Worked under the supervision of Dr. Tichakorn (Nok) Wongpiromsarn on measuing the safety and inconsistencies among hetorigenious agents in the partially observable environment.

 <!--&nbsp; Project Title: Sharing the World with Autonomous Systems: What Goes Wrong and How to Fix It (NSF Project) -->